All Articles

 Please see the steps above to create bootable media.
 Restart your computer and use the keys above to start your computer from the bootable media.
 When given the option, choose Try Ubuntu.

-Next, follow the steps to repair grub first:
+Next, follow the steps to repair GRUB first:

 Repair Bootloader